 Black cloak.
 Scythe.
 Skeletal grin.
-The Grim Reaper is the classic visage of death in Western society, but it’s far from the only one.
+The Grim Reaper is the classic visage of death in Western culture, but it’s far from the only one.
 Ancient societies personified death in a myriad of ways.
 Greek mythology has the winged nipper Thanatos.
-Norse mythology the gloomy and reclusive Hel, while Hindu traditions sport the wildly ornate King Yama.
+Norse mythology the gloomy and reclusive Hel, and Hindu traditions sport the wildly ornate King Yama.

-Modern science has de-personified death, pulling back its cloak to discover a complex pattern of biological and physical processes that separate the living from the dead.
-But with the advent of these discoveries, in some ways, death has become more alien.
+Modern science has de-personified death, pulling back its cloak to discover a complex pattern of biological and physical processes that separate the living from the deceased.
+But with the advent of these discoveries, in some ways, death has become even more alien.

 Dr. Sam Parnia, the director of critical care and resuscitation research at NYU Langone Medical Center, researches death and has proposed that our consciousness sticks around while we die.
 This is due to brainwaves firing in the cerebral cortex — the conscious, thinking part of the brain — for roughly 20 seconds after clinical death.